Hours of Admission

 Senior Vice President of Conservation

 Previously, Dr. Luke served as senior vice president of conservation and science for nearly a decade at the Association of Zoos & Aquariums (AZA).
-She successful launched the field conservation programs that supported SAFE, AZA’s premier Saving Animals from Extinction program.
+She successful launched the field conservation programs that supported SAFE, AZA’s premier Saving Animals From Extinction program.
 In addition, Dr. Luke intimately understands the workings of an aquarium, having served as the director of education & research at Sea Life Park in Hawaii, and as the director of manatee care & research (along with other various roles) during 10 years at Mote Marine Laboratory & Aquarium.

 Dr. Luke is no stranger to Tampa, having earned both her Doctorate and Master’s degrees in cognitive neuroscience and marine science from the University of South Florida and an undergraduate degree in psychology from New College in Sarasota.